Alethia-AI/alethia-retrieval/api/README.md

-# Privocia-Core
+# Privocia-APIs
-The core restful APIs for Privocia.
+The core restful APIs for Retrieval Orchestration for Privocia.

 ## Setup